-MUSIC FEST! is an annual event, an opportunity for students age 12 - 18 to grow musically and socially in a day camp setting on the beautiful CSI campus!
+MUSICFEST! is an annual camp for students ages 12 and up to grow musically and socially in a day camp setting on the beautiful CSI campus!

-Students choose one major.
-They must already play the instrument to declare as their major.
+Students choose one major of study.
+They must already play the instrument declared as their major.
 We must have a minimum of 5 students to hold a class, including majors.

 Music Exploration Classes

 A limited number of needs-based scholarships are available.
-Email email@example.com for more information
+Affordable on campus housing and meal plans are available for regional students.
+Email email@example.com for more information.

 Sue Miller, Piano

-Graduate of University of Wyoming in Piano Performance and Music Education, K-12.
-Currently has music studio teaching piano, church organ, and three handchime choirs for homeschooled youth.
+Barbara is a graduate of University of Wyoming in Piano Performance and Music Education, K-12.
+She currently has a music studio teaching piano, church organ, and three handchime choirs for homeschooled youth.
 She is the organist, pianist, choir accompanist, and handbell director at First Presbyterian Church of Twin Falls.